 I am Assistant Professor of Early Modern Art and Visual Culture at Boise State University where I have taught on both modern and early modern art, as well as art history methods and historiography, museum studies, and global art history.
-Before coming to Boise State, Tomasz was Postdoctoral Fellow at Central European University in Budapest, where he received funding from the Central European University Budapest Foundation, and the Fonds de recherche du Québec – Société et culture.
+Before coming to Boise State, I was Postdoctoral Fellow at Central European University in Budapest, where I received funding from the Central European University Budapest Foundation, and the Fonds de recherche du Québec – Société et culture.
 I hold a BA and an MA from University College London, an MRes from the European University Institute, and a PhD from McGill University.

 My primary field of research is the art and visual culture of the early modern period, with an emphasis on Germanic and Slavonic Europe, but I venture out into the modern period to provide a longue-durée perspective on this region.
 I focus on topics that connect past and present, including early modern proto-nationalism, globalisation, cultural entanglement, and perceptions of selfhood and alterity.
 I have published on these subjects in, among others, The Art Bulletin, Slavonic and East European Review, Journal of Early Modern History, Journal of the History of Collections, and World Art, with further studies forthcoming.

 My first book, Transcultural Things and the Spectre of Orientalism in Early Modern Poland-Lithuania, is forthcoming with Manchester University Press.